FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

-Now that your daughter is a full-blown tween, the magic of the season may start to feel like it’s slipping through your fingers.
+Now that your child is a full-blown tween, the magic of the season may start to feel like it’s slipping through your fingers.

 Don’t despair!
-Your daughter is changing and growing up, but there are still lots of ways to have a happy holiday with your tween.
+Your kids are changing and growing up, but there are still lots of ways to have a happy holiday with your tween.

 As a busy, modern mom, there are many things trying to drag you down and distract you from what’s most important this time of year.

 Parties and performances that add to an already packed schedule.

 Pinterest pressure to have all your decorating, gift selecting and wrapping and culinary delights magazine worthy.